In addition to these FAQs about our Farm Requirements, we also have specific FAQs for other areas within our 2020 Certification Program:

 Find out the latest information about the Rainforest Alliance’s work on herbs and spices here.

-Will vegetables or palm oil be included in the program?
+Will vegetables be included in the program?

 Why will the Rainforest Alliance now require geolocation data?